helauren42/MyCppLib/Printer/README.md

 ## Usage

   - requires c++17 or later
-  - import Printer.hpp into your project and call out() or fout(), pass variables and objects as parameters to the out function.
+  - import Printer.hpp into your project and call out() or Fout(), pass variables and objects as parameters to the out function.

 ### - out: